JoshGo6/xargs-tutorial/xargs-exec-and-piping.md

 ```

 In the first form, `xargs` appends the piped input after `command2`.
 If you need the output to be put somewhere else, or if you need it to be used multiple times, use the second form, which contains the replacement token, `{}`.
 When `<command2>` is run, `xargs` replaces `{}` with the output from `<command1>`.

-> A very common use case is `find ... | xargs`.
-By default, `find` separates its outputs with new lines (`\n`).
-Also by default, `xargs` interprets unquoted spaces and newline characters as delimiters.
-If your output from `find` contains spaces, you have several options:
->
->  - Use the `-print0` option with `find`, and the `-0` option with `xargs` to ensure that `xargs` doesn't break an output from `find` on spaces or newline characters.
->  - Use the `print0` option with `find`, and the `-d '\0'` option with `xargs`.

-## Dividing the input stream into arguments

-`xargs` performs both splitting and batching of arguments. *Splitting* refers to how `xargs` divides stdin into individual arguments.  `xargs` splits arguments based on new lines and spaces.
-If you wish to retain this default behavior, as with other commands, you can use quotes around arguments that contain internal spaces.

-So far, we've spoken about the default splitting behavior that's used to divide the input stream into arguments.
-As an example of this default, `"file1 file2 file3"` gets split into 3 arguments by default.
-You can change this by splitting, though, by specifying a delimiter other than whitespace.

-When you change the delimiter from the default (whitespace) to something else like newline (but not a simple space) or null or a different character, `xargs` doesn't interpret quotes as special characters.
-Instead, they're treated as literals, and spaces are considered part of the argument (since something else is now the delimiter).

-In the examples, we'll show how to change the default splitting behavior.

-## Using batching to control how many arguments are passed

-While splitting determines exactly what each argument is (and therefore the total number of arguments, by specifying the delimiter), *batching* refers to how many of the arguments `xargs` passes to each command invocation.
-Depending on the options you choose, after splitting `file1 file2 file3` into 3 arguments, `xargs` could run any of the following:

-- `command file1 file2 file3` (all 3 in one batch)
-- `command file1`, then `command file2`, then `command file3` (one file per batch)
-- `command file1 file2`, then `command file3`

-The default batching behavior is to provide as many arguments as possible to the second command.
-In the examples, we'll show how to change the default batching behavior.

 ## Examples